ecmwf-ifs/ifs-arpege-coding-standards/fortran/index.rst

 * If execution is to be aborted by the code, a call to ABOR1, with a meaningful message, should be used.

->>PM: I think we should also discuss how source files are organized in the git repository;
-in particular, having an arpifs/module directory with all the modules does not make sense.<<

 Rules (as checked by norms checker)